The Channel Islands by bike: Jersey, Guernsey and Sark

 Note: the organization of this trip is subject to the schedules and availability of boat crossings.
 The 3 islands are part of the United Kingdom and are therefore on Greenwich Mean Time (a difference of minus one hour).
 This also means that you need a valid passport to go there and have your ETA (Electronic Travel Authorization).

-Day 1: Crossing to Jersey and West Coast Circuit (42 km / + 625 m)
+Day 1: Crossing to Jersey and West Coast Loop (41 km / + 280 m)

 Overnight in Saint-Hélier.

-Day 2: Jersey North Coast Loop (37 km / + 620 m)
+Day 2: Jersey North Shore Loop (38 km / + 365 m)

-Pedal through the island's “Vallée Verte”, a natural setting that leads you to the north coast.
-There, you'll discover the impressive cliffs of Grève of Lecq, sculpted by the winds and tides, offering a breathtaking panorama of the ocean.
-Stop off at the fascinating “Trou du Diable”, a geological curiosity where the waves come crashing in.
-On the way back to Saint-Hélier, pass through the charming village of Saint John's, perfect for a break before wrapping up this wonderful escapade.
+Cycle through the island's Vallée Verte, a natural setting that leads you to the north coast.
+There, you'll discover the impressive cliffs of Grève de Lecq, sculpted by the winds and tides, offering breathtaking views of the ocean.
+Stop at the fascinating "Devil's Hole," a geological curiosity where waves crash with force.
+On the way back to Saint Helier, pass through the charming village of Saint John's, perfect for a break before wrapping up this wonderful getaway.

-Day 3: Jersey East Coast Loop (34 km / + 530 m)
+Day 3: Jersey East Coast Loop (34 km / + 310 m)

-Direction the east cost for a day full of discoveries!
-Stop off at the charming port of Le Rocque.
-Continue to the pottery museum, a testament to age-old craftsmanship, before reaching the impressive Château de Mont Orgueil, which has watched over the bay for over 800 years.
-Along the way, marvel at the vast golden expanses of the bays of Saint-Clément and Grouville, ideal for a contemplative break or a refreshing swim.
+Head east for a day full of discoveries!
+Stop at the charming port of "Le Rocque."
+Continue your journey to the Pottery Museum, a testament to ancestral craftsmanship, before reaching the impressive Mont Orgueil Castle, which has watched over the bay for over 800 years.
+Along the way, marvel at the vast golden expanses of Saint Clement and Grouville Bays, ideal for a contemplative break or a refreshing swim.

-Day 4: Guernsey and Jerbourg Point (23 km / + 500 m)
+Day 4: Guernsey and Jerbourg Point (24 km / + 340 m)

-Overnight in Guernesey
+Overnight in Guernsey.

-After an hour of crossing (without bike), you disembark on Sark.
-This island, cut off from the rest of the world, lives from traditional activities such as fishing, crafts or agriculture.
-No cars on the island, a paradise for pedestrians and cyclists!
-Go to the gardens of the seigneury and "the passage of the coupe" which are unmissable.
+After an hour's crossing (without cycling), you disembark on Sark.
+This island, cut off from the rest of the world, thrives on traditional activities such as fishing, crafts, and agriculture.
+There are no cars on the island, making it a paradise for pedestrians and cyclists!
+Visit the Seigneurie Gardens and the Passage de la Coupée, which are unmissable.
+If you'd like to explore by bike, you'll need to rent one on site (around £9).
+Return to Guernsey for the night.

-Day 6: Guernsey West Coast Loop (28 km / + 515 m)
+Day 6: Guernsey West Coast Loop (29 km / + 250 m)

-Overnight in Guernesey.
+Overnight in Guernsey.

-Day 7: return to Saint-Malo
+Day 7: Return to Saint-Malo